pflanze/chjize/README.md

 the chj-perllib target works)) install in ways that I like, including software installs and configuration modifications.

-Except where mentioned, it uses cryptographic signatures to ensure the right code is installed.
+Currently uses cryptographic signatures without exception to ensure code integrity.

 ## How to use